inbravo/aws-feature-set/README.md

 - If you delete source replication bucket objects, they are deleted from replica target bucket too.
 When you delete a Delete marker or version from source, that action is not replicated

 ### S3 Transfer Acceleration
-- It utilizes the CloudFront Edge Network to accelerate uploads to S3
+- It utilizes the **CloudFront Edge Network** to accelerate uploads to S3
 - Instead of uploading directly to S3, you can use a distinct URL to upload directly to an edge location which will then transfer to S3 using Amazon’s backbone network
-- The farther you are from S3 bucket region the higher is the improvement you can observe using S3 Transfer Acceleration.
+- The farther you are from S3 bucket region the higher is the improvement you can observe using S3 Transfer Acceleration
 - High cost for usage than standard S3 transfer rates

 ### S3 Lifecycle Management